 For some products with complicated structures, special clamps need to be made.

 The CNC programming includes the whole product machining process.
-Although CNC automation is used later, the programming at the early stage must be done by the personnel with rich practical experience, so as to avoid increased costs due to repeated trials.
+Although CNC automation is used later, the programming at the early stage must be done by personnel with rich practical experience, so as to avoid increased costs due to repeated trials.

 - Read the drawing and the program sheet.